-Gestational diabetes is a type of diabetes that may occur during pregnancy in patients with no prior diagnosis of diabetes.
-During pregnancy, levels of certain hormones in your bloodstream increase causing blood glucose levels to rise higher than normal.
+Becoming diabetic while pregnant is known as gestational diabetes.
+It may occur even in patients with no history of diabetes.
+During pregnancy, levels of certain hormones in your bloodstream increase, causing blood sugar (glucose) levels to rise higher than normal.

-Normally, the pancreas produces extra insulin to move the glucose from your bloodstream into your cells.
-This keeps the blood glucose in a healthy range.
-Gestational diabetes when your pancreas cannot make enough insulin and the glucose stays in your bloodstream, leading to high blood glucose or hyperglycemia.
+Normally, the pancreas keeps your blood sugar in a healthy range.
+Gestational diabetes is when your pancreas cannot make enough insulin and the glucose stays in your bloodstream.

 Causes of Gestational Diabetes

-Gestational diabetes is caused by elevated hormones of pregnancy which cause resistance to the insulin produced by the body.
-This insulin resistance increases as the pregnancy progresses and the mother, baby, and placenta continue to grow.
+Gestational diabetes keeps your body from responding to its own insulin.
+This resistance increases as the pregnancy continues and the mother, baby, and placenta continue to grow.

 Risk Factors and Symptoms for Gestational Diabetes